ALife-Newsletter/Newsletter/edition_011/00_Foreword.md

 with an amazing contribution: the banner that you see on top of this edition!

+By the way, if you are joining us in Hokkaido for [ALIFE 2023](https://2023.alife.org/) in July, don't forget to book your hotels now!
+July is high season in Sapporo, and the weekend of the conference coincides with one of the most famous fireworks of the area, so many of the hotels are going to be booked by tourists.

 If you'd like to contribute in any way to the newsletter: talking about your project, boosting something that you like, or even just giving suggestions about what we should cover next, please leave us a